johnnyturco/drink-recipe-client/README.md

 # Phase 3 Project

 ## Project Pitch
-A drinks recipe app where users can vote on their favorite drinks.
+An app that allows users to track drink recipes.

 ## User Stories
 As a user, I can…